MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/remove-place.md

 Use the Remove-Place cmdlet to delete buildings or floors from your Places directory.

 > [!NOTE]
-> Rooms and workspaces continue to be removeable using Exchange [Remove-Mailbox](../powershell/module/exchange/remove-mailbox).
+> Rooms and workspaces continue to be removable using Exchange [Remove-Mailbox](/powershell/module/exchange/remove-mailbox).

 ## Syntax

 ```powershell
 Remove-Place
    [-Id]
 ```

 ## Description

 You need to be assigned permissions before you can run this cmdlet.
 You must have either the Exchange MailRecipients role or the Places TenantPlacesManagement role.

-You cannot remove a place that is a parent of other places.
+You can't remove a place that is a parent of other places.
 Before removing a place, clear the parentId value of its existing child places before attempting to remove.
 As an example, clear the ParentId value on all rooms associated with a given floor before deleting that floor.

 > [!CAUTION]
 > You might find additional parameters in the PowerShell cmdlet, but those are not currently supported.
 It is not recommended to use any parameter that is not documented on this page.

 ## Examples

 ### Example 1

 Delete a floor based on its PlaceId.

 ```powershell
 Remove-Place -Id 86897e93-bcef-4c05-af9d-45116dda791f
 ```

 ## Parameters

 ### -Id

 The identity parameter specifies the place that you want to view.
 You can use any value that uniquely identifies a place.

 > [!NOTE]
 > This will soon be renamed to -Identity to be consistent with the other cmdlets.

 For example, for places based on a mailbox (conference rooms and workspaces):